ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 Qi Namespaces
 #############

-!!!
-This topic needs to be verified !!!

 When you create a tenant in Qi, you define a Type (which defines the structure of your data), a Stream (which creates an area in which to store your data), and you define a Stream Behavior (which defines rules for how data is read).